 Our lightest offering weighing only 37 grams (1.3 ounces) for a 9-foot (2.74m) length (excluding handles).
 Most comparable to traditional speed cables.
 This cable produces the fastest cycle rate therefor the athlete must be extremely proficient at double unders.

 Speed Metal Uncoated Cable - NOT RECOMMENDED FOR BEGINNERS.
 Recommended for advanced jumpers who can already turn 75+ unbroken double unders or are working on triple unders.

-Available only on EVO G1 & EVO GO Speed Rope.
+Available only on EVO G2, GO & FRE Speed Rope.
 Aircraft grade cable without coating which is our lightest cable offering.
 Most comparable to traditional speed cables (comparable to Hyper).
 The uncoated wire provides a reduction in drag and cuts through the air with more ease.

 The Rx progressive cable weight method promotes learning double unders using marginally weighted cables which can be changed to lighter as skill level increases.
 Using slightly heavier cable allows better rope control, provides feedback into the handle and teaches the athlete the correct tempo & timing to produce consistent double unders.
 It also encourages learning double unders slowly, rather than forcing the athlete to learn at speed.
 Once these essential skills are learned, lighter cables can be introduced to further develop jump rope skills and promote larger sets.

 Note; should you only want to do single unders, crossovers etc. any cable weight is suitable.
 For crossovers, add 2"-4" to the cable length or use your current cable length as a guide.

 We follow two basic principles with regard to jump rope length; The first is “static” rope length.
 That’s the actual length of a rope not in motion.
 The second is “dynamic” rope length.
 That’s the rope in motion where the athlete’s mechanics can influence the effective length of the rope.